Valencia, Spain (ES)

-It's an agressive species that will bite almost any lure fished trolling, jigging or spinning.
-Especially close to floating obstacles off shore, dropping a jig or trolling feathers clos to this obstacle can produce great results.
+Mahi Mahi is an aggressive species that will bite almost any lure fished trolling, jigging or spinning.
+Especially close to floating obstacles off shore, dropping a jig or trolling feathers close to this obstacle can produce great results.

 Their streamlined body make them very fast swimmers.
 These fish can weigh more then 35lb (15kg) and measure a metre.

 Distributed throughout the tropical and subtropical waters of the Atlantic Ocean, Pacifico Ocean, Indian Ocean and the Mediterranean Sea, dorado prefer waters between the surface and around 80m deep.
 The best mahi mahi fishing destinations are Mexico, Florida, Costa Rica, Panama, Guatemala, Dominican Republic, Canary Islands, Cape Verde, Senegal, Madeira, Spain, Italy, France, Australia, Madagascar, Tahiti and a long etcetera.

 There is a reason that you see Dorado/Mahi Mahi on virtually every seafood menu on the American coast, they’re great for eating.
 They’re good enough to eat that you can prepare them virtually any way you’d like, although grilled and blackened is a popular way to serve them.
 Mahi Mahi are also commonly used in fish tacos.